Editor’s note: This pairs with a sidebar story headlined “Campus and local groups prepare women for a future in politics”.

 Utah Reps.
 Rebecca Chavez-Houck, D-Salt Lake City, and Becky Edwards, R-North Salt Lake, are finding their way over the hurdles of being two of just 20 women in the state’s 104-person legislature.

-Women usually hesitate to dip their toes in right from the beginning of a potential career in politics, Chavez-Houck said.
+Women usually hesitate to begin a career in politics, Chavez-Houck said.
 Research by the Utah Women and Leadership Project backs this up — women generally need to be nudged to run for office.